Patriots put up a fight, but Chiefs earn 27-17 victory

-FOXBOROUGH, Mass. — Running back Jerick McKinnon threw for one touchdown and ran for another, and Patrick Mahomes passed for 305 yards and two scores to help Kansas City beat the New England Patriots 27-17 on Sunday.
+Mahomes passed for 305 yards and threw two TD passes to help the defending Super Bowl champions snap a two-game losing streak with a 27-17 victory.

-With the pop star Taylor Swift in the crowd, the defending Super Bowl champions snapped a two-game losing streak and maintained control of the AFC West race.
-Kansas City tight end Travis Kelce, who is in a relationship with Swift, caught five passes for 28 yards, but also had a potential touchdown bounce off his hands.
+With pop star Taylor Swift in a luxury suite watching her beau, Travis Kelce – and a whole bunch of her fans at the stadium just to see her – Kansas City scored 20 straight points after falling behind 10-7.

+Chiefs tight end Kelce caught five passes for 28 yards, but also had a potential touchdown bounce off his hands.

-In what could be the penultimate home game of Coach Bill Belichick’s tenure, the six-time Super Bowl champions took a 10-7 lead before allowing 20 straight points.
+McKinnon ran for a touchdown and Rashee Rice caught nine passes for 91 yards and one score.
+Clyde Edwards-Helaire had a season-high 101 yards from scrimmage and leaped in the back of the end zone to bring down a high Mahomes TD pass as the Chiefs (9-5) opened a two-game lead in the AFC West over the Broncos, who lost Saturday night to Detroit.

+“When you’re as close as the AFC is right now, wins are hard to get.
+And they’re important,” Chiefs Coach Andy Reid said, noting that New England (3-11) has lost seven games by one score.
+“This Patriots team is so close.
+They’re doing a nice job with their defense.
+They’re salty.”

-Flexed out of “Monday Night Football” because of their ineptitude – an NFL first – the Patriots seemed to have third billing on the day, behind Swift and her beau’s team, which has won two of the past four NFL titles and has all of the star power New England once claimed.
+Flexed out of “Monday Night Football” because of their ineptitude – an NFL first – the Patriots seemed to have third billing on the day, behind Swift and the Chiefs.

+In what could be the penultimate home game of Coach Bill Belichick’s tenure, the six-time Super Bowl champions couldn’t build momentum after beating Pittsburgh in their previous game.

+“It’s wild to even think about.
+But I’ve got a feeling that guy still has some football left in him,” Kelce said.
+I’ve got all the respect in the world for that guy.
+Every single time I go up against him, it’s the toughest job in the NFL, to go up against a Belichick defense.”

-Fans filed in carrying posters shouting out to Swift; others lined up along the ramps and walkways hoping she would pass by on her way to the luxury boxes.
-Kelce himself walked past a Swift banner that was hanging under the seats commemorating top acts that have come to Gillette Stadium.
+Fans filed in carrying signs shouting out to Swift; others lined up along the ramps and walkways hoping she would pass by on her way to the luxury boxes.
+Kelce himself walked past a Swift poster commemorating top acts that have come to Gillette Stadium.

 Swift, who is on a break from her Eras Tour, was shown on the scoreboard early in the second quarter, wearing a Chiefs knit cap and sweatshirt.
 The crowd shrieked; she stuck out her tongue playfully, waved and blew the fans a kiss.